Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Introduction

 Before we finish this introduction, we give one more comment on another subtlety concerning the $\gamma$-factor.
 In the above arguments, we freely use the fact that Arthur's local Langlands correspondence preserves the twisted $\gamma$-factors (or more generally, the Rankin--Selberg local factors for the product of a classical group and a general linear group).
 Although we believe that this fact should be well-known to experts, we give a justification in this paper (Appendix \ref{sec:lift}) because we could not find a suitable reference.
 Since our argument is based on a global method, it is crucially important that the unramified case of Arthur's construction of local $A$-packets is consistent with the classical one by means of the Satake isomorphism.
 However, somehow we were not able to find even this fact in any literature.
 Hence we decided to also give a proof of this consistency in the unramified case (Appendix \ref{sec:unram}).
 The proof we present in Appendix \ref{sec:unram} is due to Jean-Loup Waldspurger.
 We would like to clarify that Appendix \ref{sec:unram} is constructed based on a letter from him (but, of course, we completely owe the responsibility for it).

-\medbreak {\bfseries Acknowledgment.}\quad We would like to express our sincere gratitude to Jean-Loup Waldspurger for his detailed explanation of the content of Appendix \ref{sec:unram}.
+\medbreak {\bfseries Acknowledgments.}\quad We would like to express our sincere gratitude to Jean-Loup Waldspurger for his detailed explanation of the content of Appendix \ref{sec:unram}.
 We would also like to thank Beth Romano for sending us her preprint and for her comments on the first posted version of this paper.
 The final draft of this paper was written while Henniart enjoyed the hospitality of the Graduate School of Mathematical Sciences at the University of Tokyo.
+Finally, we thank the anonymous referees for their thorough reading of this paper and for their suggestions.
+One of the referees asked us about the image of wild and tame inertia in the $L$-parameter $\phi$ of Theorem \ref{thm:main-intro}.
+We think that \cite{IT23} can be used to gain some information, but leave this to future work.
 Adrian was supported by a grant from the Simons Foundation \#422638 and by a PSC-CUNY award, jointly funded by the Professional Staff Congress and The City University of New York.
 Kaplan was supported by the ISRAEL SCIENCE FOUNDATION (grant No.\ 376/21).
 Oi was supported by JSPS KAKENHI Grant Number 20K14287.

 \medbreak

 \textbf{Notation.}\quad Let $F$ be a $p$-adic field (i.e., a finite extension of $\Q_{p}$; especially, of characteristic $0$), $\mcO$ its ring of integers, $\mfp$ its maximal ideal, and $k$ its residue field $\mcO/\mfp$.
 We write $q$ for the cardinality of $k$.
 We often regard $k^{\times}$ as the subgroup of $F^{\times}$ consisting of elements of finite prime-to-$p$ order via the Teichm\"uller lift.
 We fix a uniformizer $\varpi$ of $F$.
 For any element $x\in\mcO$, we write $\overline{x}$ for its image in $k$.